 Harriet Hollister Spencer Memorial State Recreation Area is a 2.6 mile lightly trafficked loop trail located near Naples, New York and is good for all skill levels.
-The trail is primarily used for hiking, trail running, and snowshoeing and is accessible from December until February.
+The trail is primarily used for hiking, trail running, and snowshoeing and is best used from December until February.

 beautiful. next time I'll park at the end of the gaurd rail so I don't have to sit on the ground since I'm to short to step over.